 It’s incredibly advantageous to be able to carry equipment like that around when you’re out in the world or on assignment, waiting for a candid moment to occur or the spontaneous stuff of nature to erupt.
 “You always want to have your camera handy, and you can do that with the Olympus.”

 Yet its low weight and image stabilization were not the only features that sold Morrison on the Olympus.

 “When you shoot on a mirrorless camera, the electronic viewfinder takes a bit of getting used to.
 But I tried it out and was impressed.
 You can make most of your major adjustments to the operation of your camera through the viewfinder using the toggle, without taking your eye from the subject,” he explains.
 “You can change almost any parameter: your ISO, your shutter speed, all sorts of different things.
 When you get used to it, you become dependent on it.”

 Morrison certainly doesn’t restrict himself to ski photography, and has always delighted in capturing the natural world wonders that surround the places he’s working in.
 Although his next assignment is to Banff to cover the World Cup ski races, once there he plans to turn his impeccable eye to the spectacular Alberta landscape.

 “I can carry the tools of my trade on my back,” he says.
 “And travel easily and lightly, and go to beautiful places and have a reason to be there.”

-Read about more photographers who made the switch to the Olympus OM-D System at getolympus.com/neverlookback
+To hear more tips and testimonials from other photographers who have made the switch to the Olympus OM-D system, go to getolympus.com/neverlookback.

 This is a Special Report profiling professional photographers chosen as Olympus Visionaries.